sarkershantonu/java-for-testers/README.md

 - Interfaces
 - Testing a collection

-10. Generics
+# Java Generics
 - Basic usages
 - Write generic code

-11. Annotations
+# Java Annotations
 - How it works
 - How to use it
+- Pre processor
+- Post Processor
+- AOP
-- How to implement
+- IOC/DI

-12. Reflection
+#  Java Reflection API
 - What is reflection API
 - How to use reflection api to write generic test cases